-- EC2 instance—It's possible to transfer data directly onto your EC2 instance; however, if the instance is terminated, your data from the C: or root drive will be immediately lost.
+- EC2 instance—It's possible to transfer data directly onto your EC2 instance; however, if the instance is terminated, your data from the C: drive on Windodws or root drive on Linux will be immediately lost.
 The ArcGIS Server AMI apportions a relatively small amount of space (60 GB on Windows) on the C: drive to discourage data storage on this drive.
-In contrast, attached EBS volumes such as the D: drive persist when the instance terminates and are a safer option for data storage.
+In contrast, attached EBS volumes, such as the D: drive, persist when the instance terminates and are a safer option for data storage.

 Do not store GIS data or map caches on the C: or root drive of your EC2 instance in a production deployment.